Webinar Popup Cancel button

 A triadic color scheme is made up of three colors that are equally spaced on the color wheel.
 Some of the most common triadic palettes are blue, red, and yellow; and violet, green, and orange.

-You can use triadic color schemes to create high contrast between each color in a design.
+You can use triadic color schemes to create high contrast between each color in a design, which is particularly useful when developing a packaging color palette.
 But the caveat is that they can overwhelm the viewer quickly if all the chosen colors are at the same point on the color wheel.

 Image Source: Seek Logo